Free 30-minute consultations with a lawyer

 Spanish interpretation is still available with advanced notice.

-Lawyer in the Library takes place on Wednesday nights* from 5:30-8 p.m.
+Lawyer in the Library takes place on the first and third Wednesdays of the month from 5-8 p.m.

 If you're interested in learning more or registering for an online consultation:

 Spanish interpreters are available with advance notice.
 Request when registering or call: 541-388-3187.

 Areas of Law*

 Lawyers volunteer their time to staff this service.
 We aim to schedule one family-law lawyer and one general-law lawyer each week.